Gwyneth Herbert: Bittersweet and Blue

 Soon after, Herbert was signed to the Universal Classics and Jazz label and released, in September 2004, her first major label album, Bittersweet and Blue.
-This comprised mainly standards, but also included three original tracks by Herbert and Rutter.
+This comprised mainly jazz standards, but also included three original tracks by Herbert and Rutter.
 Herbert's version of Neil Young's "Only Love Can Break Your Heart", taken from this album, was featured on the soundtrack of romantic comedy Leap Year, directed by Anand Tucker and starring Amy Adams and Matthew Goode.
 John Fordham, in a four-starred review of the album for The Guardian, praised Herbert's "precociously powerful chemistry of taste and meticulous care for every sound – from a whisper to an exhortation".

 Between Me and the Wardrobe

 Herbert left Universal Classics and Jazz to pursue a less commercial and more personal musical direction and then self-financed a project in which she collaborated with Polar Bear's Seb Rochford in a production role.
 Between Me and the Wardrobe, an album of self-penned songs, was recorded in three days and was never intended for general release.
 The album was initially made available, in 2006, on Herbert's own Monkeywood label before being picked up by Blue Note Records, making Herbert their first UK signing in 30 years.
 In a five-starred review, Stuart Nicholson of The Observer said that on this album she "lets the lyrics do the work for her.
 They are well thought out, moving between artfully constructed soft-focus simplicities to poignant yearning".